What Is Included In GSTR-7 Part 2?

 Itemize Transaction Level Information:

-Tag every deduction distinctly to relevant supplier invoices and heads like goods, services, or assets.
-Avoid consolidation.
+In addition, tag every deduction distinctly to relevant supplier invoices and heads like goods, services, or assets.
+To emphasize, it is important to avoid consolidation.

 Establish Control Mechanisms:

 Perform periodic reconciliation of deductions vs. liability paid vs. certificates issued to identify gaps.
-Maintain control registers.
+Moreover, maintain control registers.

 Incorporate GST Compliance Software: